The 2026 Portfolio 'Proof of Person' Test: How to Verify Your Digital Identity in an AI-Saturated Market

 - Integrate Verifiable Testimonials: Move beyond "John D., CEO."
 Use Popout's testimonial blocks that can link directly to the recommender's LinkedIn or verified company profile.
 A clickable link to a real person's profile is a powerful trust signal.

 - Display Community Engagement: Were you a speaker at a conference?
 A contributor to an open-source project?
 A participant in a hackathon?
 These events have public records, attendee lists, or livestreams that serve as third-party verification of your presence and expertise.
+This kind of verification is at the heart of building a portfolio that proves work over references.

 Layer 3: Multi-Media & Multi-Platform Consistency (The Unified Voice)